Learn from the Best

 Alan is an amazing human being, a methodical trailblazer, and peerless leader.
 We are thrilled to have him as a foundation supporter and leadership lecturer/interviewee as part of the Quantum Curriculum.

 Captain Gibson exemplifies leadership, excellence, and courage—values at the heart of the Quantum Leadership Foundation.
-We’re deeply honored to have him as a participant in our interview series.

 Stuart Harris